MinhMXC/tp/docs/UserGuide.md

 Examples:
 *  `listrel p1/1`.
 Shows a list of connections who has a relationship to ID 1 and the description of their relationship.
 *  `listrel p1/1 p2/2`.
-Shows a list of relationships in order to see how connection 1 may be connected to connection 2 via a chain of relationships.
+Shows a list of relationships in order to see how connection with ID 1 may be connected to connection with ID 2 via a chain of relationships.

 ### Editing a relationship : `editrel`